lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-5-7"></a>

-## 5.7.
+### 5.7.
 Flueggea jlexuosa (syn.
 Securinega jlexuosa), B namemiwa, namamao (Euphorbiaceae)

 Flueggea flexuosa is a medium-sized tree of 10--15 m which grows on coral in coastal locations and also, in the Solomons, in lowland forests.
-Its nat- ural range extends from the Philippines to northern Vanuatu, but it is absent from New Guinea and the Bismarcks ([Thomson 2006b](../references.md#source-Thomson2006b)).
+Its natural range extends from the Philippines to northern Vanuatu, but it is absent from New Guinea and the Bismarcks ([Thomson 2006b](../references.md#source-Thomson2006b)).

 It provides moderately heavy hard straight wood which is slow to rot in contact with dry soil.
-It is con- sidered to be among the best building timbers in the Solomons and so is used for posts and for house con- struction by the Nduke, as well as for pig fences.
+It is considered to be among the best building timbers in the Solomons and so is used for posts and for house construction by the Nduke, as well as for pig fences.
 It is best for largescale construction, since it cracks as it dries, and for this reason is not used for carving ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 107, [Hviding 2005](../references.md#source-Hviding2005): 129, [Scales n.d.](../references.md#source-Scalesnd)).
 At Marovo scrapings of the bark are an ingredient in many medicines.

 Figure 5.12 Flueggea flexuosa: tree and fruit-bearing shoot.

 Although the Madak reflex refers to Falcataria moluccana, a tree vastly different in size (at 60 m the tallest in the forest), [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 107) perceive its leaves to be similar to the leaves of F. flexuosa.

-The gloss of POc &ast;mapuqan is marked as doubt- ful below because F. flexuosa was apparently not present in the Bismarcks and thus perhaps unknown to POc speakers.
-However, this is problematic, as regular reflexes denote F.flexuosa in NW Solomonic, SE Solomonic and North-Central Vanuatu languages, and the most recent inter- stage that these groups are commonly descended from is POc.
-(For Polynesian terms for F. flexuosa, see [§5.6](#s-5-6).)
+The gloss of POc &ast;mapuqan is marked as doubtful below because F. flexuosa was apparently not present in the Bismarcks and thus perhaps unknown to POc speakers.
+However, this is problematic, as regular reflexes denote F.flexuosa in NW Solomonic, SE Solomonic and North-Central Vanuatu languages, and the most recent interstage that these groups are commonly descended from is POc.
+(For Polynesian terms for F. flexuosa, see §5.6.)

 <table>
 <tr>